needle-tools/needle-engine-support/documentation/networking.md

 For testing and development purposes it can be desired to run the needle engine networking package on a local server.
 We have prepared a repository that is setup to host the websocket package and to make that easy for you.
 Please follow the instructions in the linked repository:
 - [Local Networking Repository](https://fwd.needle.tools/needle-engine/local-networking-repository)

+## Hosting your own Networking Server

+You can also deploy your own networking server on e.g. **google cloud**.
+For further instructions please refer to the description found here: [Local Networking Repository](https://fwd.needle.tools/needle-engine/local-networking-repository)

 ## peerjs